The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Check out our picks for the best credit union credit cards to see how they compare to the top rewards cards, along with some tips on how to make the most of your credit union card.
+If that sounds interesting, check out our picks for the best credit union credit cards to see how they compare to the top rewards cards, along with tips on how to make the most of your credit union card.

 Comparing the best credit union credit cards